michael2008/ME-Live-Doc/docs/developer-guide.md

 ### Software Requirement

-MeshExpert Live!
-Development environment can be directly set up on Live Workstation host so that you can easily debug your app using MeshExpert Center.
+MeshExpert Live! development environment can be directly set up on Live Workstation host so that you can easily debug your applications using MeshExpert Center.

 #### Supported operating systems

-ME-Live! only supports Windows 10 now.
+MeshExpert Live! only supports Windows 10 now.
 The detailed requirement is as follows:

 |    Operating system     |            Version            |
 | :---------------------: | :---------------------------: |